ViGeng/script_config/README.md

-# common-script
+# My Common Scripts and Configs
-My personal common convenient script.
+My personal common convenient scripts and Configs for various use.